 Colour, pattern making, texture and shape are my inspiration, which I use to create spontaneous compositions for fabric, paintings and paper.
 Little is thrown away and I re-use household and industrial waste items, alongside natural objects for collage, printing, painting and image making.

-I am happiest when I can use my creativity and problem solving skills to address environmental and social issues.
-Sectors that I work across are art, design, heritage, development, environment, health and education.
+I love problem solving and develop creative solutions for a diverse range of clients.
+Sectors that I work across are art, design, heritage, development, environment, health, regeneration and education.
 Please do get in touch for a friendly chat and cuppa, if you would like to collaborate.

 Everyone should be able to access good art, even in their own home.
 Here is my art gallery in a cupboard, made from postcards and images that friends have given to me.
 Why not make one yourself?